Company Logo - Home Link

 Based on St. Patrick's Facebook page, Mondays are the busiest day of the midweek with peak hours being from 11 am to 8 pm.

-If you must go on a Monday, try to arrive by 10 am and give yourself 30 minutes time to explore.
+If you must go on a Monday, try to arrive by 10 am and give yourself 30 minutes to explore.

 Tuesdays and Wednesdays are also somewhat busy, so try to arrive by 11 am to miss the crowds.
 Thursdays and Fridays are slightly less crowded.